ceddy4395/seminar-presentation/PITCHME.md

 - Collect more anonymous datasets
 - Look into the effects of current recommender systems on producers
 - Look into the existence of demographic bias
-- Examine the effect of recommender systems on fiarness in the music industry
+- Examine the effect of recommender systems on fairness in the music industry
 @olend

 ---